8-day adventure

 How do I get there?

 You will need to arrive in Amman on day 1 of the trip.
 Queen Alia International Airport (AMM) is located 30km south of the capital city.
-From London there are direct flights to Amman with British Airways and Royal Jordanian.
+From London and Manchester, there are direct flights to Amman with British Airways and Royal Jordanian.
 The flight time is roughly 5 hours.
 Turkish Airlines and Lufthansa both offer indirect flights from Birmingham, Manchester and Edinburgh.
 For those traveling from the US, Qatar have convenient flights via Doha from New York, Boston and Atlanta.
 Turkish airlines offer flights via Istanbul from San Francisco and Los Angeles.
 British Airways have convenient flights departing from Seattle.
-Once you have arrived in Amman, cleared immigration and collected your luggage, please look out for a member of our team in the arrivals area.
-They will be holding a large “KANDOO” sign.

 Budget & change